The Dosadi Experiment: Jorj X. McKie

 Jorj X. McKie is the leading saboteur extraordinary in the Bureau of Sabotage (BuSab), an organization found in The Dosadi Experiment as well as two earlier short stories.
 He is described as a squat and ugly man of Pacific Islander ancestry, with green eyes and a shock of red hair.
 The Gowachin say they feel their bones age in his presence, because when he smiles, he bears a remarkable resemblance to their "Frog god", the nearly-divine Lawgiver, Mrreg.

 A born troublemaker, Jorj McKie finds BuSab to be a natural outlet for his tendencies.
 But McKie's success as a BuSab agent is really the result of a formidable intelligence and an exquisite sensitivity to the traditions of other races combined with the ability to adapt to any circumstances.
-Sent by the agency to Dosadi as their "best", he was like an infant in swaddling clothes in comparison to a people honed by fifteen generations of violence.
-However, in less than a single week Keila Jedrik appraised him as "more Dosadi than Dosadi."
+Sent by the agency to Dosadi as their "best", he was like an infant in swaddling clothes in comparison to a people honed by fifteen generations of violence –at least initially.
+In less than a week he finds his bearings, and Keila Jedrik appraises him as "more Dosadi than Dosadi."

-Despite his feelings of genuine love for the Caleban Fannie Mae (a love which is fully returned), McKie finds it difficult to form long-term attachments to human women; he had been married no fewer than fifty occasions by the time of the Dosadi affair.
-Nevertheless, he finds in Keila Jedrik a companion who becomes far more than a soul mate.
+His feelings of genuine love for the Caleban Fannie Mae aside (a love which is fully reciprocated), McKie never forms long-term attachments to human women; his more than fifty marriages have been strictly transactional.
+Nevertheless, he finds in Keila Jedrik a companion who becomes far, far more than a soul mate.

 Keila Jedrik

 Keila Jedrik is a human native of Dosadi with short, bristly black hair and icy blue eyes.
 She introduced a subtle flaw in the computer system governing food distribution, which eliminated her own position as "Senior Liaitor" (or Liator) along with the jobs of 49 other human beings.
-This small, dislodged pebble became an avalanche that led to a full-scale race-war against the Gowachins who lived side-by-side with humans in the planet's one inhabitable city, a crisis she had long prepared for.
-Jedrik is the culmination of an eight-generation plan to break free of the God Wall enclosing Dosadi.
+This small, dislodged pebble becomes the avalanche which leads to a full-scale race-war against the Gowachin, a crisis for which she had long prepared: Jedrik is the culmination of an eight-generation plan to break free of the God Wall enclosing Dosadi.

-When the Bureau of Sabotage got wind of the existence of Dosadi and sent saboteur extraordinary Jorj X. McKie to investigate, Jedrik snatched McKie before he could fall into the hands of Dosadi's nominal ruler Broey.
-The novel chronicles the way they became utterly joined in body, mind, and purpose.
+She captures McKie before he could fall into the hands of Dosadi's nominal ruler, Broey, whereupon the novel chronicles the character development of these two remarkable individuals in becoming utterly joined in body, mind, and purpose.